 After the issuance of plates by the IPQA personnel the plates were used for sampling purpose.

-The labelling of the plates were done QC Microbiologist with Area name, sampling point number, date of sampling and signature of the analyst before the exposure of the plate.
+The labelling of the plates were done by QC Microbiologist with Area name, sampling point number, date of sampling and signature of the analyst before the exposure of the plate.

+The Environmental monitoring plates were transferred from S19 QC-Microbiology to BMP-3area and BMP-3 area to S19 QC microbiology as per the SOP-

 The Regular monitoring was executed by Mr.Prabhakaran and the details are as follows:

+Table :03